Common Starfish (Credit Paul Naylor)

 England’s only breeding colony of back guillemots live here.

 The Cumbria Coast was designated as a Marine Conservation Zone in 2013 to protect a wide range of habitats found within the site, including honeycomb worm reefs and rock habtiats.

-The rocky scar that is St Bees Head provides a unique habitat in the north-east, hosting a variety of fascinating species.
+The rocky scar that is St Bees Head provides a unique habitat in the north-west, hosting a variety of fascinating species.
 Designation of this MCZ will help to protect the headland’s biodiversity and retain the character that makes it so special.